openstack-exporter/openstack-exporter/README.md

 Query Parameter | Description
 --- | ---
 `cloud` | Name or id of the cloud to gather metrics from (as specified in the `clouds.yaml`) `include_services` | A comma separated list of services for which metrics will be scraped.
-Defaults to all services: "network,compute,image,volume,identity,object-store,load-balancer,container-infra,dns,baremetal,gnocchi"
+It ignore flags for disabling services `--disable-service.*`.
 `exclude_services` | A comma separated list of services for which metrics will *not* be scraped.
 Default is empty: ""

 Examples: